Last Updated on January 16, 2026 by Emma Fajcz | Published: December 30, 2022

 Ricotta is a whey cheese, made by cooking the whey twice (the word literally means “recooked” in Italian) with a fermentation period in between.
 The most common form is fresh ricotta, which is soft and spreadable and can resemble the texture of cottage cheese.
 There are also some versions of ricotta that are aged, but the ones made in Tuscany are primarily fresh.

-The mild, super-soft, spreadable fresh cheese is frequently used to fill stuffed pasta like ravioli or layer into the aforementioned lasagne.
+The mild, super-soft, spreadable fresh cheese is frequently used to fill stuffed pasta like ravioli or layer into lasagne.
 The delicate flavor also lends itself well to desserts—it makes a fluffy cheesecake and it’s a common filling for Sicily’s beloved cannoli.
-And, since it doesn’t require a finicky aging process, ricotta is actually one you can make at home if you’re so inclined.
+And, since it doesn’t require a finicky aging process, ricotta is a cheese you can make at home if you’re so inclined.

 Raviggiolo